Ma al-'Aynayn: Early life and rise

 Muhammad al-Mustafa al-Qalqami was born in on 10 February 1830 in the Hawdh region, the twelfth of 48 brothers.
 His father Muhammad Fadil wuld Mamin was the founder of the Fadiliyya order, a sub-order of the Qadiriyya, and a member of a clan known as the Ahl Taleb al-Mukhtar or Ahl Jih al-Mukhtar.
-His mother was Manna bint Maʾlum of the Ijayba clan and together they had 4 daughers and another son.
+His mother was Manna bint Maʾlum of the Ijayba clan and together they had four daughters and another son.
 This son, Abu l-Fatḥ, along with Ma al-'Aynayn's paternal grandmother Fatima died the same day Ma al-'Aynayn was born.
-Ma al-'Aynayn's father is reported as saying that his son would be remarkable as conpensation for the deaths of these two.
+Ma al-'Aynayn's father is reported as saying that his son would be remarkable as compensation for the deaths of these two.
 His nickname Māʾ al-ʿAynayn means "water of two eyes" and was given to him by his mother because she was his only living son and losing him would be like losing the fluid in her eyes that allow her to see.

 He studied under his father who taught him in the exoteric and esoteric.
 He memorised the Quran by the age of 7 and given a lot of attention from his father because of his intellectual abilities and physical endurance.
 He was singled out among his brothers to study in Fes.
 He left his father at the age of 16 to travel and study under a number of scholars.
 In 1858, he left to perform the Hajj.
 On his way to Mecca, he went to Morocco to Essaouira, Marrakesh and Meknes.
 In Marrakesh, he met the heir to the sultanate, Muhammad ibn Abd al-Rahman, and in Meknes, he met the sultan Abd al-Rahman where he informed him of the affairs in Mauritania and received gifts from Abd al-Rahman.
 He spent three weeks in Mecca.
 His meeting with Abd al-Rahman began close links with Morocco onwards and he would regularly visit Marrakesh and Fes from 1873 onwards.

 After returning from his pilgrimage, Ma al-'Aynayn briefly stayed at Tindouf.
 During the journey through the Sahara, he spent time among multiple scholars and was hosted by several Saharan tribes like the Tajakant, al-Arusiyin, Reguibat and Ait Oussa.
 He returned to his homeland in 1861, where by then he had acquired a reputation for mastery of the esoteric and exoteric religious sciences.
 The fact that he was the first of his family to return from the Hajj alive served as proof of divine favour locally.
 Upon his return, his father gave him a turban and the title of Shaykh.